New Fluxzy 2.0 just shipped. Electron is out, Tauri is in. Fresh design, 68% smaller install. Learn more

 List exchanges

-Running the command without the filter id option (-i) will list all exchanges of the fluxzy archive or dump directory without the default formatting ( - - ).
+Running the command without the filter id option (-i) will list all exchanges of the fluxzy archive or dump directory with the default formatting ({id} - {url} - {status}).

 Filtering exchanges